andersbandt/Financial-Analyzer/README.md

 ### Code Cleanup

-One thing to add to make the code prettier is to create a general class for data adding.
+- One thing to add to make the code prettier is to create a general class for data adding.
 Notice that I use a very similar layout for adding a Category, keyword, budget category.
 I could create a general class for that.

-Another thing could be creating an InvestmentTransaction object based on the Transaction
+- Another thing could be creating an InvestmentTransaction object based on the Transaction

-Make a general tab object that all tabs inherit from.
+- Make a general tab object that all tabs inherit from.
 Could add some properties like hide tab or some shit
+- Have GUI elements like dropdowns auto regenerate when an event like a new account gets added

 ## Resources